 Interest income and earnings income are taxed at the same rate, in other words $100 from a part time job is taxed the same as $100 earned from a deposit at the bank.
 Dividend income includes any distribution of a company earnings to shareholders from stocks or mutual funds, and because the company has already paid tax on these earnings, dividends are given a tax credit for individuals, to avoid double taxation on the same money.
 Generally both interest and dividends are reported on a T3 or T5 tax slip.
 Capital Gains income is reported when you sell or are deemed to have disposed of a capital property, including stocks, mutual funds or real estate.
 While you may have paid tax all along on interest and dividends, you won’t have paid tax on increase in price per share (or unit) until you dispose of the asset (stock or mutual fund) and realize a capital gain.
 When you make a capital gains 50% of the gain is tax free and 50% is included on your taxable income and taxed at your marginal rate.

 Taxation varies with your province and your marginal tax bracket, but for Ontarians earning between $47,631 and $77,313, the combined federal/provincial marginal tax rate on earnings and interest is 29.65%, on capital gains is 14.83% and on eligible dividends is 6.39%.
 These rates do not include extra tax credits you may be eligible for, such as tax credits for pension income, medical expenses, tuition fees, and charitable donations.
-You can look up 2019 marginal tax rates for various income levels and provinces here and other 2019 tax facts here,
+Use this Personal tax calculator and you can look up other 2019 tax facts here,

 4. RRSP vs. TFSA tax-sheltered savings plans